12 strategies to find good employees

 Depending on the role you’re hiring for, a help-wanted ad can increase your chances of attracting candidates to your business.
 You can post a sign outside your business or on job bulletin boards.
 Include a phone number or a contact form for job seekers to follow up on the opportunity.

-Advertising open job positions at local recruiting events might improve your team’s chance of recruiting job seekers.
+Advertising open positions at local recruiting events may improve your team’s chances of attracting job seekers.
 Send your hiring team to campus career fairs or offer to speak about your company in relevant classes or club meetings.

 11. Consider passive candidate sourcing

-Passive candidate sourcing allows you to find individuals who are not actively looking for a job but might be open to a new opportunity.
-This often involves directly reaching out to individuals through a job board, like Indeed, or your professional network and explaining why you feel they’re well-suited for the role or company.
+Passive candidate sourcing can help identify individuals who are not actively seeking a job but might be open to a new opportunity.
+This approach often involves reaching out directly to candidates via a job board, such as Indeed, or through your professional network, and explaining why you believe they’re well-suited for the role or company.

 FAQs about finding good employees